 An exciting, interesting, and profitable way to make money is to start a podcast.
 Your podcast may be a hobby, a side gig, or an immediate business, depending on your goals.

 Over half of India’s population listens to music and streams of video content.
 But there is a new wave of online listening activity brewing and popping up on playlists – podcasts.

-As per a PWC study, only 40 million of India’s 500 million internet user base listen to podcasts consistently.
 With the entry of platforms like Spotify India, and an increase in podcasts by celebrities and stand up artists post lockdown, podcasts could become the next big audio-streaming source in India after music.